 The Company estimates that it will require approximately \$964 million to develop and commence commercial operation of CD Radio by the first quarter of 2000.
-Of this amount, the Company has raised \$494 million to date and has entered into an agreement to assist the Company in arranging funding with respect to an additional \$106 million.
+Of this amount, the Company has raised \$494 million to date and has entered into an agreement with Bank of America National Trust and Savings Association ("Bank of America") to attempt to arrange an additional \$106 million.
 Assuming these funds are successfully arranged, the Company will have cash needs of approximately \$364 million to fund its operations through the first quarter of 2000.
 The Company also anticipates additional cash requirements of approximately \$140 million to fund its operations through the first full year of commercial operations.
 The Company expects to finance the remainder of its funding requirements through the issuance of debt or equity securities or a combination thereof.
 Additional funds, however, would be required in the event of delays, cost overruns, launch failure or other adverse developments.
 The Company currently does not have sufficient financing commitments to fund all of its capital needs, and there can be no assurance that the Company will be able to obtain additional financing on favorable terms, if at all, or that it will be able to do so on a timely basis.
 The indenture governing the Company's outstanding 15% Senior Secured Discount Notes due 2007 (the "Senior Secured Notes") issued in November 1997 (the "Senior Notes Indenture") contains, and documents governing any other future indebtedness are likely to contain, provisions that limit the ability of the Company to incur additional indebtedness.
 The Company has substantial near-term funding requirements related to the construction and launch of its satellites.
-The Company is committed to make aggregate payments of approximately \$717million under the contract between the Company and Space Systems/Loral, Inc. ("Loral") (as amended and restated on July 28, 1998, the "Loral Satellite Contract") relating to the construction, launch and in-orbit delivery of three satellites, of which \$61 million has been paid as of June 30, 1998.
-Of the total amount, an aggregate of \$437 million is payable for the construction of satellites and an aggregate of \$280 million is payable for launch services.
-The \$437 million of payments for satellite construction under the Loral Satellite Contract includes \$82 million for the construction of a fourth satellite.
+The Company is committed to make aggregate payments of approximately \$718 million under the contract between the Company and Space Systems/Loral, Inc. ("Loral") (as amended and restated on July 28, 1998, the "Loral Satellite Contract") relating to the construction, launch and in-orbit delivery of three satellites.
+As of September 16, 1998, \$196 million of such amount had been paid to Loral, consisting of \$115 million paid in cash by the Company, \$52 million drawn from the Tranche A Facility (as defined below) and \$29 million drawn through a deferred payment arrangement with Loral Space.
+Of the total amount, an aggregate of \$438 million is payable for the construction of satellites and an aggregate of \$280 million is payable for launch services.
 Payments for the construction of the satellites commenced in April 1997 and further installments are payable through December 2003.
-Failure to secure the necessary financing on a timely basis could result in delays and increases in the cost of satellite construction or launch or other activities necessary to put CD Radio into operation, could cause the Company to default on its commitments to Loral, its creditors or others, could render the Company unable to commence CD Radio service and could force the Company to discontinue operations or seek a purchaser for its business.
+Failure to secure the necessary financing on a timely basis could result in delays and increases in the cost of satellite construction or launch or other activities necessary to put CD Radio into operation, could cause the Company to default on its commitments to Loral, its creditors or others, could render the Company unable to commence CD Radio service and could force the Company to discontinue operations or seek a purchaser for its husiness.